MY INTERNET WRITING :

 I also began advertising my pages on social media including Facebook, Pinterest and Twitter.
 Any article I published could now be guaranteed a brief flurry of comments, and I was beginning to learn which articles attracted the most views and which were a waste of effort (in terms of traffic).
 A few were now being read more than a hundred times each day, whilst many others wouldn't reach double figures in a whole month.
 But overall, at its peak I was receiving perhaps 800 visits per day to all of my pages combined, and after three or four years of membership, I was feeling pretty content with that.

 HIGHLIGHTS OF HUBPAGES

-You may have figured by now that although the rewards for writing on HubPages may be comparatively small in scale both for traffic and for profit, they may be many in number for several other aspects of writing, and they are also frequent, and each landmark achieved is one to savour.
+You may have figured by now that although the rewards for writing on HubPages may be comparatively small in scale both for traffic and for profit, they may be many and frequent for several other aspects of writing, and each landmark achieved is one to savour.
 The first for me, I guess, was that comment received on my fourth published article - a hub entitled '50 Word Mini-Stories'.
 It may not have been my first hub, but it attracted my first ever feedback, and it came from a HubPage member with the username 'Pandora's Box'.
 They said: